Welcome to Florida’s Gulf Coast

 Of course, for a medical student there’s not much time for holidays, but there is something to be said about living in a community surrounded by all the features sought out by world travelers and major corporations – year-round sunshine, warm tropical climate, breathtaking sunsets, white sandy beaches, museums, operas, ballets and plays.

-You can participate year-round in your favorite outdoors sports such as boating, golf, tennis, water skiing, fishing, soccer and more.
+You can participate year-round in your favorite outdoor sports such as boating, golf, tennis, water skiing, fishing, soccer and more.
 The Sarasota/Bradenton area has been ranked by national media as one of the top 25 places in the United States to live.
 With an average of 238 sunny days per year, white sandy beaches and a rich cultural and arts community, it’s no wonder that the area is often referred to as “paradise.”

 Within the cities of Bradenton and Sarasota, you’ll find island charm mixed with big city culture.